Here’s the Completely Decoded Business Model Of Pinterest And How Its Successful

 On the study of the business model of Pinterest, we have seen that Pinterest is still growing and still has the potential to grow a lot in the market.
 It earns its revenue from showing ads to its users and chargest on different bases like CPC, CPM, CPA, etc.

-It provides its users with different content on their preference, taste, ideas, etc. They also provide their advertisers with quality leads by showing their ads to people who are really interested and are in the right mindset
+It provides its users with different content on their preference, taste, ideas, etc. It also provide its advertisers with quality leads by showing their ads to people who are really interested and are in the right mindset

 Pinterest has different partners like content creators, business advertisers, and search engines, and social media apps.
 They create content and use each other’s platforms to share the content.